 White Indicates that power is being supplied to the computer, and the computer is turned on.
-Flashing Amber Indicates that the computer is in Sleep Mode and that there is sufficient power available (AC adaptor or battery) to maintain this condition.
+Flashing amber Indicates that the computer is in Sleep Mode while the display panel is closed, and that there is sufficient power available (AC adaptor or battery) to maintain this condition.
 No light Under any other conditions, the indicator does not light.